The Wells County Public Library has the following available for in-house public use.

 - Children (under age 12) under constant supervision of a parent or legal guardian who has Internet privileges.

-- Out-of-county patrons who have identification proving they are 18 or over and have proof of address.
-A guest pass and PIN will be issued for that session.
+- Out-of-county patrons will be issued a guest pass and PIN will be issued for that session.

 Rules for Internet Use